 Make it comfortable

-Blankets, travel pillows and comfortable clothing are easy ways to make the journey that little bit more relaxing for children; if you’re lucky, journey time will become nap time!
+Blankets, travel pillows and comfortable clothing are easy ways to make long car journeys with children a little bit more relaxing for them; if you’re lucky, journey time will become nap time!

 Be sure to have a water bottle and healthy snacks to hand too in case the hunger pangs take over.